You just bought a property… Now What?

 Keys to Your Castle

 Who do you trust with the keys to your home?
 Is it someone you just met?
 Do they speak your native language?
-Be careful sharing keys - you wouldn't give a stranger a key to your home back home - don't do it here.
+Be careful when sharing keys – you wouldn’t give a stranger a key to your home back home, so don’t do it here.

 Death and Taxes

-As Benjamin Franklin once said, "Nothing is certain except death and taxes."
-Although no one wants to think of these two things during the thrill of purchasing a home in Costa Rica, they are topics that should be discussed.
+As Benjamin Franklin once said, “Nothing is certain except death and taxes.”
+Although no one wants to consider these two things while enjoying the thrill of purchasing a home in Costa Rica, they should be discussed.

-In the event of one of the corporation owners' death, the corporation will end up in probate unless a pre-existing Costa Rican trust is registered in Costa Rica; an issue advisable to be handled by a lawyer.
+If one corporation’s owners die, the corporation will end up in probate unless a pre-existing Costa Rican trust is registered in Costa Rica; a lawyer should handle this issue.

 New vacation home rental tax for 2021.